-Convert your foreign pilot certificate to FAA
+Convert your foreign licenses to FAA certificate

 Pan Am Academy offers conversion courses from your foreign pilots license to FAA.
 We aim to provide the most up to date information, but please check with the appropriate regulatory authority for the latest and most current regulations for your conversion.
 There are a couple of options for those who wish to fly in the US and obtain an FAA certificate.
 If you are planning to rent an aircraft and build hours, a foreign license verification is recommended.
 If you would like to add additional FAA certificates/ratings, a more formal conversion would be recommended.
 Customized quotations for a specific conversion can be given by contacting us.

 The Conversion Process

 FAA license conversion

 For detailed instructions, click here to visit the FAA website.
 If you are applying for a certificate issued on the basis of a foreign license under the provisions of:

 - Special purpose pilot authorizations under Section 61.77

 - Using a pilot certificate issued under Section 61.75 to apply for a Commercial Pilot certificate under section 61.123 (h)

 - Applying for an Airline Transport Pilot (ATP) certificate issued under Section 61.153 (d) (3)

 - Applying for a certificate issued on the basis of a foreign license under the provisions of 14 CFR Part 63, sections 63.23 and 63.42